rb80/oracle-hospitality-integration-platform-bootcamp-customers/implementation-use-cases-for-property.md

 1. Change `companyName`and `address` as required.
 Not mandatory to change.
 Do not change the address type 'AR ADDRESS'.
 The payload contains multiple address.
 This is just to show that multiple addresses can be inserted with one API call.
 2. Once Travel Agent Profile is created, ensure `getProfile` API is executed so that `TA ArAddress Id` and also `CompanyName` is inserted into environment variables `TravelAgentArAddressId` & `TravelAgentName`.
 Note that there are 2 addresses in the response.
 Make sure you insert correct Address into Environment variable.

-## 6 Create AR Account for Travel Agent Profile OPTIONAL
+## 6 Create AR Account for Travel Agent Profile

 1. Account Receivable account types (AR Types) enable you to categorize AR accounts.
 The account type selected in each AR Account is used for filtering in both the application and also on reports, such as when generating an AR aging report subtotaled by account type.
 Account types also determine the stationery templates to use when generating statements and reminder letters for each AR account.
 Fetch AR types which is required to create Travel Agent AR account and set environment variable `TravelAgentArAccountType`.
-2. Create Travel Agent AR Account.
-Create your own Travel Agent AR account number in the format `AAAA<nnn>` where `<nnn>` are three digits.
+2. Fetching of the AR Account Number sequence for creating Travel Agent AR Account in next API.
+The AR Account format is determined from the OPERA Control `Account_Picture` under the module `Accounts_ Recievable`.
+For example `A` respresents Alphabet and `X ` respresents number.
+For example your OPERA Control is `AAAAXX` and your value would be like `ABCD12`
+3. Create Travel Agent AR Account.
+Make sure `accountNo`tag within the payload is updated to respective code of your choice respectiing the OPERA control value from previous step
-3. Copy `accountNo` from 6a and insert into query parameter.
+4. Copy `accountNo` from 6a and insert into query parameter.
 Use getProfile API to check all of the above values are responded correctly.
 Copy `accountNo` into `TravelAgentAccountNo` and `accountId` into `TravelAgentAccountId`.

 ## 7-Fetch Hotel Availability

 Fetch Hotel Availability which is required for creating a Reservation.
 This provides available ratePlanCode, room type and room rate amount.

-After successful fetch, make sure following are inserted into Environment variables:
+After successful fetch, make sure following items are inserted into Environment variables:

-1. Room Type
+1. `roomType`into variable `RoomType`
-2. RatePlanCode
+2. `ratePlanCode`into variable `RatePlanCode`

-For testing purposes please pick Room type `DEL` and RatePlanCode `BARRO` as they are relevant later for updating a reservation.
-Set environment variables `RoomType` and `RatePlanCode` respectively by selecting the appropriate text, right clicking and choosing `Set:Bootcamp` then choose `RoomType` or `RatePlanCode` as appropriate.

-The variables `Currentdate` and `Currentdateplus1` variable are created from getToken API test scripts.

 ## 8-Create Reservation